Skip to main content Skip to main navigation Skip to search

 We commit to empowering First Nations economic self-determination across Australia’s agriculture, fisheries and forestry industries.
 We will do this by working in partnership with First Nations stakeholders and elevating First Nations voices in the sector through ongoing engagement.
 We acknowledge that First Nations Australians hold an unceded connection with the land, waters and seas of this country and hold aspirations for more sustainable, productive and profitable land- and sea-based economies.

-We commit to supporting First Nations agribusiness ownership and employment, encouraging the use of Indigenous knowledge and activating the economic value of land and sea resource rights to enhance the productivity, resilience, innovation and sustainability of the Australian food and fibre supply chain.
+We commit to supporting First Nations agribusiness ownership and employment, encouraging the use of Indigenous knowledges and activating the economic value of land and sea resource rights to enhance the productivity, resilience, innovation and sustainability of the Australian food and fibre supply chain.
 We also commit to strengthening the crucial role of Indigenous Ranger groups in Australia’s biosecurity protection and expanding pathways for First Nations food and fibre exporters to international markets.

 We commit to embedding the priority reforms and supporting the achievement of outcomes under the National Agreement on Closing the Gap.
 We will do this by working across all levels of government and cultivating accountable partnerships with First Nations Australians.
 Our commitment to First Nations Australians underpins our efforts to uplift our First Nations policy and engagement capability, and drive reform in our policy development and program delivery.